What Is Digital Inclusion? Definition & Examples | United Way NCA

 In the new digital economy, jobs that historically never involved a computer, smartphone or app now do.
 Food service is one industry where digital literacy is now required to succeed.
 Education Week reported that “between 2002 and 2016, the amount of computer-based work required of cooks in institutional cafeterias increased nearly 700%, which was unheard of at the end of the 20th century.”

-It is imperative that students learn early on how technology touches every industry and how to use the wide variety of digital tools needed to meet the demands of tomorrow’s workforce.
+Students must learn early on how technology touches every industry and how to use the wide variety of digital tools needed to meet the demands of tomorrow’s workforce.

 Job centers that evaluate digital skills should help willing job seekers attain such abilities.
-These centers must also provide computers and free Wi-Fi connection to jobseekers who do not have access at home, as well as assisting candidates in using them, in order to reach full digital equity.
+These centers must also provide computers and free Wi-Fi connection to jobseekers who do not have access at home, as well as assisting candidates in using them, to reach full digital equity.

 Voter Registration

-Even though states offer online resources for voter registration, a large swath of the population lacks the skills to take part in democracy.
+Even though states offer online resources for voter registration, a large swath of the population lacks the skills to participate in democracy.
 According to a 2017 study by the Pew Research Institute, only 17% of adults in the U.S. are “digitally ready” or are “active learners and confident in their ability to use digital tools to pursue learning.
 They are aware of the latest ‘ed tech’ tools and are, relatively to others, more likely to use them in the course of their personal learning.”

 Without digital literacy, voters have little access to information on candidates and issues appearing on their ballot, something that newspapers played a strong role in providing to their print readers in decades past, but now this kind of information lives online.
 This data helps to explain why over 41% of eligible voters did not vote in the 2016 presidential election.